 Kathryn is an attorney and advocate with a successful career in law spanning more than two decades as general counsel at Peregrine Systems, chief litigation attorney for a $2 billion division of Raychem, and at Levi Strauss & Co.
 She was a Rotary International Fellow at the University of St. Andrews in Scotland and later graduated from the University of Pennsylvania Law School.
-She serves on numerous nonprofit boards including the International Center for Social Franchising and Ipas.
+She serves on numerous nonprofit boards including the International Center for Social Franchising, Ipas, and TogetHER for Health.

 women screened for cervical cancer

 people reached with information on cervical cancer screening and treatment

 Cervical cancer is preventable, yet thousands of women in India die from the disease every year.

 It can take up to 20 years for cervical cancer to develop after infection with the human papilloma virus (HPV).
 This window is an opportunity to screen and treat women before advanced cancer develops.
 A simple swab of diluted vinegar on the cervix and visual inspection by a trained medical provider can detect precancerous lesions – and, most important, is inexpensive and highly effective.
 For women who have precancerous lesions, treatment can be done at the same visit, through another inexpensive and painless procedure.
 These tools are safe and cost‐effective, but are not available to the vast majority of women in India and across developing countries ‐ leading to many needless deaths.

 This project will demonstrate the effectiveness of a single‐visit ‘screen and treat’ approach to fighting cervical cancer in three districts of Uttar Pradesh in Northern India.